aehrc/pathling/site/docs/roadmap.md

 8. [APIs for Python and R](#apis-for-python-and-r)
 9. [Multi-tenancy](#multi-tenancy)

-## Summarize operation
+## Summarise operation

-This change will introduce a new operation called `summarize`.
+This change will introduce a new operation called `summarise`.
 This operation is designed for extracting data for use within other tools, such as statistical and machine learning models.